nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 4.

-- **6a.** System detects invalid input in the new details.
+- **3b.** System detects invalid input in the new details.

-  - **6a1.** System requests the educator to correct the invalid input.
+  - **3b1.** System requests the educator to correct the invalid input.
-  - **6a2.** Educator enters valid details.
+  - **3b2.** Educator enters valid details.

-    Steps 6a1-6a2 are repeated until the input is valid.

-    Use case resumes from step 7.
+    Use case resumes from step 4.

 ---